 Answering the doorbell on a stormy night, Murphy pulls the hood of his black dressing gown over his head to shield him both from the rain and a swirling torrent of feathers which echo the deluge of words sprinting around the flat’s interior walls.

 He adopts a nimble, spindly stance like a character from an Arthur Rackham illustration, morphing into birdness in the blink of a beady eye, inhabiting the mythological presence that is Crow.
 Part scavenger, part grief counsellor, the creature moves in, declaring his intention to stay only for as long as he is needed.
 But will their need for him ever end?

 The overall emotional impact of the piece is somewhat diminished by Crow’s plummy, weirdly distorted basso profondo delivery.
 There is, too, a risk of sensory overkill in the combination of Teho Teardo’s thunderous score, Jamie Vartan’s graffiti-inspired visuals, Adam Silverman’s hectic lighting and Helen Atkinson’s scratchy soundscape, though one cannot deny their collective brilliance.

-Tiny details partially correct the imbalance: the younger boy silently clutching his teddy; the older brother wearing his mother’s (Hattie Morahan) sandals; Murphy’s anguished face on listening to her affectionate recorded account of his single, inconsequential encounter with Hughes.
+The deployment of tiny details partially corrects the imbalance, be it the younger boy silently clutching his teddy, the older brother wearing his mother’s sandals, or Murphy’s anguished face on listening to her affectionate recorded account of his single, inconsequential encounter with Hughes.